-The President also said that he had reiterated his order to the Philippine Navy to make available the needed LST’s to transport NARIC rice to areas of short supply.
+The President also said that he had reiterated his order to the Philippine Navy to make Available the needed LST’s to transport NARIC rice of short supply.

-PRESIDENT Garcia signed today a proclamation declaring Thursday, November 28, 1957, as a special public holiday for national thanksgiving.
+PRESIDENT Garcia signed today a proclamation November 28, 1957, as a special public holiday for national thanksgiving.

-President Garcia also signed a proclamation authorizing the Girl Scouts of the Philippines to conduct a national fund drive during the period from November 15 to December 31, 1957, in places outside of Greater Manila.
+President Garcia also signed a proclamation authorizing of the Philippines to conduct a rational fund drive during the period from November 15 to December 33, 1957, in places outside of Greater Manila.

-In the proclamation the President called upon everybody to assist wholeheartedly in the fund campaign and to give their utmost support so that the Girl Scouts of the Philippines may be assured of adequate funds with which to carry on its work.
+In the proclamation the President called upon everybody to assist wholeheartedly in the fund campaign and to give their utmost support so that the Girl Scouts of the Philippines may be assured of which to carry on its work.

 The President underscored the success of the organization in serving as host of the first Regional Centenary World Camp in 1957, attaining a distinct place in the World Association of Girl Guides and Girl Scouts and bringing prestige not only to the local Girl Scout movement but to the Philippines.

-After the formal dinner which the President gave in honor of the Brenns in Malacañang, the President said that Brenn had been personally identified with the country’s accomplishments in community development, rural credit and farmers cooperatives, agricultural extension and public health, land tenure and labor management relations, roads and irrigation projects, public administration and education, and national defense and internal security.
+After the formal dinner which the President gave in in Malacañang the President said that Brenn had been personally identified with the country’s accomplishments in community development rural credit and farmers cooperatives, agricultural extension and public health, land tenure and labor management relations, roads and irrigation projects, public administration and education, and national defense and internal security.

-November 20.—-WISHING to step up the work of the Presidential Incentives Committee, President Garcia summoned former Finance Secretary Antonio de las Alas, chairman of the committee, to a conference this afternoon in Malacañang.
+November 20—WISHING to step up the work of the Presidential Incentives Committee, President Garcia Finance Secretary summoned former Antonio de las Alas, chairman of the conference this afternoon in Malacañang.

 The President said that he would like to be informed by Chairman De las Alas of the progress of his committee, which had been charged by the President with studying ways and means of giving incentives to producers in order to increase production of essential products and thus eventually lower prices.

-When he created the committee last September 18, the President directed that it hold public hearings to get a cross-section of the views of all the economic segments of the country regarding the-best means to be adopted by the government in giving incentives to producers.
+When he created the committee last September 18, the President directed that it hold public hearings to get a cross-section of the views of all the economic segments of the country regarding the best by the government in giving incentives to producers.

-The President also directed that all government offices and employees should cooperate with the committee whenever it required assistance in pursuing its work.
+The President also directed that all government offices and employees should cooperate with the committee whenever it re pursuing its work.